 Borrowing privileges from a participating TALC library require that the borrower accept full responsibility for the items borrowed.
 As a TALC borrower, you agree to follow all rules and guidelines established by the lending library.
 Borrower responsibilities include returning materials in time and paying replacement cost of materials and fees, if charged by the lending library.

-Tennessee's private, non-profit, post-secondary, academic libraries will work collaboratively to increase access to library information, materials, and expertise in ways that are appropriate to meet the present and future information needs of their collective clientele while striving to reduce the rate of increase of costs.
+Tennessee's public and private non-profit, post-secondary, academic libraries will work collaboratively to increase access to library information, materials, and expertise in ways that are appropriate to meet the present and future information needs of their collective clientele while striving to reduce the rate of increase of costs.

 The Tennessee Academic Library Collaborative creates partnerships among Tennessee's non-profit, post-secondary, academic libraries and works collaboratively with other groups and organizations to provide leadership to various library sectors in the state and region.
 TALC leads, creates, and delivers programs and projects designed to increase and improve access to library services and resources for participating users' institutions.
 TALC strives to combat rising costs for library materials and resources through group-based strategies.